magento/devdocs/guides/v2.2/release-notes/release-candidate/submit-PRs.md

 ### How to submit a PR

-Here's an overview of how to create a Pull Request for the Magento 2.2.0 Pre-Release Candidate repositories.
+Here's an overview of how to create a Pull Request for the Magento 2.2.0 Release Candidate repositories.

 1. Create a new feature branch or bug fix branch, and give it a helpful name that describes the fix or feature you're submitting (for example: **fix-for-url-rewrites**).